Conflict TheorySecondary students aged 15-16 in grey blazers debate conflict theory in classroom with individual desks

 Conflict theory identifies several key causes of conflict within society.
 Firstly, social structures and institutions play a significant role in the perpetuation of conflict.

 These structures, such as economic and political institutions, create and maintain social inequalities, leading to competition for limited resources and privileges.
-Secondly, power dynamics contribute to conflict, as those in positions of power use their influence to retain their advantage while suppressing the marginalized groups.
+Secondly, power dynamics contribute to conflict, as those in positions of power use their influence to retain their advantage while suppressing the marginalised groups.

 The struggle for power and access to resources often results in conflict.
 Another cause of conflict is the class struggle within capitalist societies.
-Conflict theorists argue that capitalist societies inherently create and perpetuate social inequalities, leading to class conflict between the dominant class and the marginalized working class.
+Conflict theorists argue that capitalist societies inherently create and perpetuate social inequalities, leading to class conflict between the dominant class and the marginalised working class.

-Additionally, social inequality and injustices can further fuel conflict as marginalized groups seek to challenge and change the status quo.
+Additionally, social inequality and injustices can further fuel conflict as marginalised groups seek to challenge and change the status quo.
 Conflict theorists identify various causes of conflict, including social structures, power dynamics, class struggle, and social inequality, all of which contribute to ongoing conflicts within societies.

 Social Structures and Power Dynamics